Requirements and Deadlines

 On or before November 15 - Online “Non-Degree” Dual Enrollment Application for Spring Start (January).
 And Counselors/ Parents / Students / Administrators submit Form 1 for "New Students."

-On or before November 15 For High School Campus Courses Approval Form 2
+On or before November 15 - High School Campus Courses Approval Form 2 for SPRING ONLY (January) is due for registration and course planning from all public high schools.

-November 15 - Dual Enrollment Approval Forms Due for Spring (January) for Online or USF Campus Courses.
+November 15 - All Dual Enrollment Approval Form 2 submissions are due for SPRING (January) for Dual Enrollment USF Online or USF Campus Courses.

 In compliance with Statute 1007.271, USF strives to submit its articulation agreements to the Florida Department of Education (FLDOE) by August 1.